Skip to main content

 --tls-capath=TLS_CAPATHPath to a directory of trusted CA certificates.

---tls-name=TLS_NAMEThe default TLS name used to authenticate each TLS socket connection.
-Note: this must also match the cluster name.
+--tls-name=TLS_NAMEDefault TLS name used to authenticate each TLS socket connection.
+This must match the cluster name.

 --tls-protocols=TLS_PROTOCOLSSet the TLS protocol selection criteria.
 This format is the same as Apache's SSL Protocol.
 If not specified, asrestore uses TLSv1.2 if supported.
 Otherwise it uses -all +TLSv1.